abhay9819/SalesInsight-1-Analysis/README.md

 # SalesInsight-1-Analysis
-- analysis of a company sales using MySQL and Power BI
+- Analysis of a company sales using MySQL and Power BI
+- I have downloaded the dummy data from kaggle
+- Cleaned it using MySQL.
+- Created Dashboard using Power-BI.